GNOME/pango/docs/pango_fonts.md

 loaded fonts is a [class@Pango.FontMap].
 An application typically uses a single font map.

-Since the font map depends on the rendering architecture in use, you'll need to use the backend function pango_cairo_font_map_get_default() to obtain the default fontmap.
-Depending on the platform, it will return a `PangoCairoFcFontMap`, a `PangoCairoWin32FontMap` or a `PangoCairoCoreTextFontMap`.
+Since the font map depends on the platform in use, you'll need to use the backend function [func@Pango.FontMap.get_default] to obtain the default fontmap.
+Depending on the platform, it will return a `PangoFcFontMap`, a `PangoDirectWriterFontMap` or a `PangoCoreTextFontMap`.

-Once you have a fontmap, you can enumerate the available font families with [method@Pango.FontMap.list_families].
-To enumerate the faces of a font family, use [method@Pango.FontFamily.list_faces].
+Once you have a fontmap, you can enumerate the available font families using the [iface@Gio.ListModel] implementation of the fontmap.
+To enumerate the faces of a font family, use the [iface@Gio.ListModel] implementation of the font family.

 # Font Descriptions